jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (i) the amount of contributions received directly by the provider (not via the Commissioner) and when they were received; and
     (ii) the amounts paid out by the provider under a mortgage diversion facility, and when they were paid out; and (iii) the amounts paid out by the provider to the person as permitted withdrawals, when they were paid out, the types of permitted withdrawals, and the amount of Crown contributions included in the permitted withdrawals; and
-  (b) pay the member's accumulation for the person to the Commissioner, if the provider has not already done so.
+  (b) pay the member’s accumulation for the person to the Commissioner, if the provider has not already done so.
 (3) The Commissioner must pay, in accordance with subsection (4), as soon as practicable and without further authority than this section, an amount (the refund amount) equal to the total of—
   (a) the contributions received by the provider (whether directly or via the Commissioner), less the total of—
     (i) the amounts paid out by the provider under a mortgage diversion facility: